emir-vargor/DSA-210-Term-Project-Proposal-Predicting-the-Best-Picture-Oscar-Winner/README.md

 ## Data Analysis and Results
 **Genre**
-Given that movies can be classified into multiple genres, Fisher's Exact Test was employed to analyze the dependency between genre and award outcomes.
+\nGiven that movies can be classified into multiple genres, Fisher's Exact Test was employed to analyze the dependency between genre and award outcomes.
 The resulting $p$-values for each genre ranged from $0.115$ to $1.0$.
 Consequently, we fail to reject the null hypothesis, indicating no statistically significant relationship between a movie's genre and its likelihood of winning the Best Picture award.

 **Runtime**
 Initially, an independent samples t-test yielded a p-value of 0.1467 ($p > 0.05$), failing to reject the null hypothesis.
 Subsequently, using quantile binning produced a lower p-value of 0.066.
 While this result suggests a stronger association than the t-test, it remains statistically insignificant.
 Therefore, we conclude that there is no significant relationship between a movie's runtime and its likelihood of winning an award.